flutter/website/src/content/cookbook/architecture/result.md

 }
 ```

-In reality, a developer might forget to properly capture exceptions
+In reality, a developer might forget to properly capture exceptions and
-and end up with the following code.
-It would compile and run,
+end up with the following code.
+It compiles and runs, but crashes if
-but will crash if one of the exceptions mentioned previously occurs:
+one of the exceptions mentioned previously occurs:

 <?code-excerpt "lib/no_result.dart (UserProfileViewModelNoTryCatch)" replace="/NoTryCatch//g"?>
 ```dart